jamesturk/djok/README.md

 If you are using this library as a baseline, there are a few steps you'll need to follow:

-1. Replace all instances of "djeff" with your project name.
+1. Replace pyproject.toml "djeff" with your project name.
-2. Add a LICENSE
-3. run `uv run pre-commit install`
+2. **Recommended:** run `uv run pre-commit install`
-4. Read through the various sections below to familiarize yourself with the setup.
+3. Read through the various sections below to familiarize yourself with the setup.
    A few of the libraries may require additional setup, documented under the **You:** steps below.

 ## File System Layout